owlboy/greatpug-public/README.md

 ### Change Log
 #### 10/09/18 (90mb)
-* Fixed a performance issue with the new glas shader (Thanks CubedParadox!)
+* Fixed the performance issue with the new glass shader (Thanks CubedParadox!)
 * Added table tents

 #### 10/08/18